 CONCLUSION:

 Goat housing predominantly consisted of kutcha structures with earthen floors and asbestos roofs, located within residential premises but lacking internal enclosures.
 Breeding was exclusively natural and unregulated, with farmers favouring their own bucks.
 Feeding relied primarily on communal grazing lands and available browse.
 Early colostrum feeding within 30 minutes of birth, followed by timely introduction of solid feeds and greens, supported kid development.
 Vaccination and deworming were effectively implemented, facilitated by robust veterinary services.
 The semi-intensive rearing system prevailed, with weaning commonly practiced between one and two months of age and castration performed scientifically using the Burdizzo method between 6 and 12 months.
 Manure management was efficient, with waste composted and applied to agricultural fields, reflecting integrated farming practices.

+Please write about the implication of the study and the way forward in conclusion rather than just stating the results.

 REFERENCES: